Welcome to St Michael and All Angels, Helensburgh

 Said Communion (1970 rite) at 8 am;

-Open Spirit contemporary Worship at 9.30 am will resume on Sunday 14th August;
+Open Spirit contemporary Worship at 9.30 am has now resumed

-Choral Prayer Book Evensong at 6.30 pm will resume in September
+Choral Prayer Book Evensong at 6.30 pm resumed in September

 St Michael’s has an adult choir to which new members are always welcome.